Student Support – Accepted Student Information

 In-Person Requirements

-- A mandatory orientation and calibration session will be held during the last week of April for the accepted residents of the online program.
+• A mandatory orientation and calibration session will be held before the start of each semester for new and returning students.